U

 Do you guarantee products will pass all compliance testing?

-We cannot guarantee test passage because results depend on design and material choices.
+We cannot guarantee every product will pass testing because results depend on design, materials, and claims.
 We reduce risk by:

 • Pre-test planning for critical components